 - Take a holiday from the holidays.
 Maybe this is the year to skip out on holiday traditions and do your own thing – even if it will hurt some feelings.
 You are worthy and deserving of taking care of your own emotional needs – even if the care required stretches beyond what the fertile people in the family can understand.
 What do they know about the road you have traveled?
 Absolutely nothing, because only those who have walked the walk can truly understand.
 Take a staycation or a vacation – or whatever else you need.
 Giving yourself a break might be the best holiday gift you’ve ever given.

 - Volunteer your time.
 Local non-profit organizations are always eager to find extra helping hands this time of year.
 From Baking Challah bread to adopting a senior or feeding a low-income family, there are opportunities for every interest.
-Check out the Volunteer Davis or United Way websites to gain instant access to local organizations that need your help for the holidays.
 Helping others is a wonderful way to forget about your own worries and put your good talents and fortune to work.
 Plus, it can also help to put things in perspective, helping you to feel more genuinely grateful for the things you do

 - Connect with an infertility counselor.
 Did you know there are marriage and family therapists (MFTs) and others who specialize in counselling individuals or couples struggling with infertility?
 In many cases, the therapists have been down the same path you’re walking, so their sympathy is not feigned.
 Working with a counselor or therapist who specializes in infertility can provide valuable tools that will help you cope with diagnosis- and treatment-related feelings, as well as the stress and rigors of life in general.